kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

 ### Simulation Size
-It takes the LI ~23 seconds to simulate the drawing of 20,000,000 cards.
-Despite the fact that the NVI always outperforms the LI, it is the NVI that should be considered when simulating large numbers of pack openings.
+It takes the [LI ~23 seconds to simulate the drawing of 20,000,000 cards](#li-call-function).
+Given the fact that the [NVI always outperforms the LI](#nvi-call-function), it is the NVI that should be considered when simulating large numbers of pack openings.

 ### ADV Value And Distribution Comparison
 The final ADV value over all trials is close to the same for both.
 Not only is